Pharmacodynamics

 Contraindications

-With caution: The drug should be used in idiopathic pulmonary fibrosis, interstitial pneumonia, pneumoconiosis, postradiation pneumonia, drug-induced pneumonia (increased mortality rate from these diseases during treatment with Iressa® has been noted); with mild to moderate increase of liver transaminase activity and bilirubin level.
+With caution: the drug should be prescribed for idiopathic pulmonary fibrosis, interstitial pneumonia, pneumoconiosis, post-radiation pneumonia, drug-induced pneumonia (an increased mortality rate from these diseases was noted during treatment with Iressa®); with a slight or moderate increase in the activity of liver transaminases and bilirubin levels.

-The most common adverse effects, observed in more than 20% of cases, were diarrhea, skin and acne rashes, itching, and dry skin.
+The most common side effects, observed in more than 20% of cases, were diarrhea, skin and acne rashes, itching, and dry skin.

-In general, adverse reactions occur within the first month of using the drug and are usually reversible.
-Approximately 10% of patients had serious adverse reactions (grade 3-4 severity according to the general criteria for toxicity).
+Typically, adverse reactions appear within the first month of using the drug and are usually reversible.
+Approximately 10% of patients experienced serious adverse reactions (grade 3-4 severity according to the general toxicity criteria).

 However, only 3% of patients had therapy discontinued due to adverse reactions.